 The cost to participate in a medical weight management program varies depending upon the services offered.
 Health insurance companies may cover some or all of your treatment, particularly if you have weight-related health conditions such as heart disease, hypertension or diabetes.

 The Initial Consult:

-A physician, physician assistant or nurse practitioner specializing in obesity treatment provides the initial consultation.
+A physician, physician assistant or nurse practitioner who understands the disease of obesity and offers full medical weight management provides the initial consultation.
 The initial consult involves a focused medical evaluation for diseases related to obesity and causative factors, along with a physical examination.
 In addition, the medical professional will obtain a weight history, which includes past diet attempts, and may conduct a thorough psychological history.